sandhya-sharrmma/phys_ua210_computationalphysics/README.md

 Added ps-2 with three python scripts to solve questions 2,3 and 4 along with a PDF with fully documented work of the entire assignment.

 ## September 23, 2023: Problem Set 03
 Added ps-3 containing four folders for each question.
-Each folder contains the python file as per the question and its corresponsind output graphs and results.
+Each folder contains the python file as per the question and its corresponsing output graphs and results.
 It also contains a PDF with fully documented work of the entire assignment.